 Although Abram is the tenth generation from Noah, the ages listed in the genealogy of Genesis 11 allow for the idea that Abram’s great-great-great-great-great-great-great grandfather was still alive.
 This is based on the Masoretic text used by the Jewish community and in most all of our English translations.
 The Greek Septuagint, however, reads differently regarding the ages and would have Shem dead several hundred years before Abram’s birth.

-The book of Jasher, the authenticity of which is highly suspect, affirms this identity although it calls him “Lord” rather than “King” – Adonizedek.
-It may be that the late writing we now call Jasher was composed to support Jewish legend and that this particular section was intended to give credence to the Masoretic version.
+The book of Jashar, the authenticity of which is highly suspect, affirms this identity although it calls him “Lord” rather than “King” – Adonizedek.
+It may be that the late writing we now call Jashar was composed to support Jewish legend and that this particular section was intended to give credence to the Masoretic version.

 It is interesting to note that some five hundred or so years later at the conquest of the Promised Land, the king of Jerusalem is identified by the title Adoni-tzedek (Joshua 10:1).